cjGO/cjgo.github.io/_posts/2024-08-02-Intro-to-AI-Breeding-Design.md

 Breeding simulations perform two main operations:

-1) They predict an individual trait score based on its genetic makeup (genotype).
+1) They predict an individual trait score based on its genetic makeup (genotype)

 2) They simulate offspring creation by combining genetic information from two parent plants, mimicking natural processes like meiosis and recombination